Submit a Sample

 Diagnostic Samples

-Directions from I95: Take the 2nd Orono Exit (Stillwater Ave), go R onto Stillwater, then R onto Godfrey Drive (1st light; if you cross the river you have gone too far).
+Directions from I95: Take the second Orono Exit (Stillwater Ave.), go right onto Stillwater, then right onto Godfrey Drive (first light; if you cross the river, you have gone too far).
 You will see a sign for the University of Maine Cooperative Extension Diagnostic and Research Lab at the turn onto Godfrey Drive.
 Go about ½ mile, passing the Black Bear Inn on your right.
 When you see a sign for the Extension Diagnostic and Research lab on your left, pull into the parking lot and enter the glass doors at the front of the building to meet with an administrative specialist.
 If you don’t see someone at the front desk, please call 207.581.2775 for assistance.

 Submitting Milk Samples for Mastitis Screening

-Procedures for Collecting Milk Samples (PDF), National Mastitis Council
+Procedures for Collecting Milk Samples, National Mastitis Council

 How to Submit Milk Samples to the University of Maine Veterinary Diagnostic Lab